therealasrz/LOL-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning
-To save time in the further data cleaning steps, we first only keep the relevant columns: 'gameid', **'side', 'result', 'kills', 'deaths', 'assists', 'firstblood', 'firstbloodkill', 'monsterkills', 'position', 'minionkills', 'league'**.
+To save time in the further data cleaning steps, we first only keep the relevant columns: 'gameid', `side`, `result`, `kills`, `deaths`, `assists`, `firstblood`, `firstbloodkill`, `monsterkills`, `position`, `minionkills`, `league`.
 In this dataset, each game has 12 rows, with 10 rows representing each of the players (i.e. player rows), and 2 rows for summarizing the overall team performance and result (i.e. team rows).
 We decide to keep all these rows, as they will be both utilized in the further analysis.

-Furthermore, among these columns, we find out that the column **‘minionkills’** have some missing values, and specifically there is one game that has all **‘minionkills’** entries as missing.
+Furthermore, among these columns, we find out that the column `minionkills` have some missing values, and specifically there is one game that has all `minionkills` entries as missing.
 Since there are still many other games in the dataset, we decide to simply drop this specific game.
-Moreover, the rest of the missing values in **‘minionkills’** are all coming from team rows.
+Moreover, the rest of the missing values in `minionkills` are all coming from team rows.
 We write a helper function to impute these missing values by the total number of minions killed in that team in order to make it consistent with other non-missing values.

 Below is the head of our league_clean dataframe.